drivendataorg/wind-dependent-variables/2nd_Place/README.md

 ### Archive

-* archive.zip: pre-computed weights for all first stage models can be downloaded to the top level directory from s3://drivendata-competition-radiant-earth/2nd_place/
+* archive.zip: pre-computed weights for all first stage models can be downloaded to the top level directory from a private s3 bucket.
+To request access, please [contact us](https://www.drivendata.org/contact/).

 ## Running